WWII: The Long Road Home: Plot

-The summer arrives and back in Italy, Charlie is joined by a lone Italian partisan, Aldo, who seeks revenge for the death of his family at the hands of the fascists.
-They travel together for a while and form a friendly bond, until one morning Charlie discovers the partisan hanged from a tree.
-The German soldiers again catch up with Charlie and he flees into the forest where they discover him and a chase ensues.
-Surrounded on all sides by German soldiers, Charlie is once again pressed to surrender.
-However suddenly an artillery bombardment of the forest begins, allowing Charlie to escape in the ensuing chaos.
-War-weary and bedraggled, Charlie wanders through a ruined building and is subsequently rescued by a squad of American fifth army soldiers.
+After summer arrives Charlie is joined by a lone Italian partisan, Aldo, who seeks revenge for the death of his family at the hands of the fascists.
+Their friendly travels end when Charlie discovers Aldo hanged from a tree and German soldiers chase Charlie into the forest where he's forced to surrender.
+A sudden artillery bombardment allows him to escape and a war-weary and bedraggled Charlie is rescued by American soldiers.

-Tup and Terry arrive by an artillery gun which looks out over the harbour, and watch as Charlie arrives back home aboard a warship.
-Victory in Europe is declared and Charlie watches the celebrations in Trafalgar Square.
-He struggles to adjust to life back in England and becomes emotionally detached from his wife and son, spending his time working on the railways.
-He writes a letter to Tup in which he apologises for his actions and declares his wishes to be with her.
+Tup and Terry are on hand as Charlie arrives home aboard a warship.
+Charlie watches the Victory in Europe Day celebrations in Trafalgar Square, then struggles to adjust to life back in England.
+Emotionally detached from his wife and son, and focused on his job with the railway, he writes a letter to Tup apologising for his actions and declaring his wish to be with her.

-Now in 1999, an older Tup reads the letter and then along with the rest of Charlie's letters, places them into his coffin.
-After the funeral, Tup travels to Cuckmere Haven to scatter the ashes.
-She pauses and stares out at the white cliffs, reminiscing of a trip there with Charlie and Terry after the war.
+In 1999, an older Tup reads the letter and then places it into his coffin with the rest of his letters.
+She travels to Cuckmere Haven to scatter the ashes, pauses to look over the white cliffs, reminiscing about a trip there with Charlie and Terry after the war.
 She then turns and walks away.